acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/power-corruption/</link>
 Thu, 31 May 2018 12:47:53
 http://www.consultingsmiths.com/?p=1013
-<p>"&rdquo;˜Power tends to corrupt, and absolute power corrupts absolutely.&rdquo;™ We&rdquo;™ve all seen this quote of Lord Acton.
+<p>"&rdquo;˜Power tends to corrupt, and absolute power corrupts absolutely.&rdquo; We&rdquo;ve all seen this quote of Lord Acton.
 Most people agree with it.
-I don&rdquo;™t.
+I don&rdquo;t.
 Like many (if not most) great quotes, it is dead wrong.
 Why?
-Because it&rdquo;™s exactly backwards, that&rdquo;™s why...
+Because it&rdquo;s exactly backwards, that&rdquo;s why...
-"Let&rdquo;™s reconstruct Acton&rdquo;™s sentence in a way that reflects the truth of the matter (and energy) of power.
-Put the word &rdquo;˜man&rdquo;™ in place of &rdquo;˜power&rdquo;™, and then move the word &rdquo;˜power&rdquo;™ behind the word &rdquo;˜corrupt(s)&rdquo;™.
-Now let&rdquo;™s see what it should look like if we&rdquo;™re truly seeking the truth: &rdquo;˜(Man) tends to corrupt power, and absolute (Man) corrupts power absolutely&rdquo;™." &mdash; Ianto Watt <a href="http://wmbriggs.com/post/24549/" rel="noopener" target="_blank"><em>Lord Acton's Apostasy</em></a></p>
+"Let&rdquo;s reconstruct Acton&rdquo;s sentence in a way that reflects the truth of the matter (and energy) of power.
+Put the word &rdquo;˜man&rdquo; in place of &rdquo;˜power&rdquo;, and then move the word &rdquo;˜power&rdquo; behind the word &rdquo;˜corrupt(s)&rdquo;.
+Now let&rdquo;s see what it should look like if we&rdquo;re truly seeking the truth: &rdquo;˜(Man) tends to corrupt power, and absolute (Man) corrupts power absolutely&rdquo;." &mdash; Ianto Watt <a href="http://wmbriggs.com/post/24549/" rel="noopener" target="_blank"><em>Lord Acton's Apostasy</em></a></p>
 1013
 2018-05-31 08:47:53
 2018-05-31 12:47:53